jembi/cares-on-platform/importer/analytics-datastore-clickhouse/Readme.md

 Follow the steps to create and run migrations:

+### One step: Generate migration with bash script

+You can run the `./generate-migration.sh <NAME_OF_THE_MIGRATION>` script.
+It will generate a new migration with a minimum required structure.
+The name of the migration will start with a timestamp and end with the name specified as first parameter to the bash script.

+> The name of the migration should be descriptive.

+You can edit the query after creating the file.

+Jump to  `Run the platform`  section if you generate the file already.

+To create a migration from scratch, you can follow these steps:

-### 1. Create a new migration with the following command:
+1. Create a new migration with the following command:

 You should cd into the migration folder `cares-on-platform > importer > analytics-datastore-clickhouse > migrations`, and run the following: